How to write good LRZ Service Requests

 • In case of SSH access issues, please provide us with the full output of the ssh connection attempt with specified increased verbosity "ssh -vvv <your_target_host> -l $USER"

 Please, do not screen shoot your ssh terminal and send us pictures (jpg, png, tiff…) of what you saw on your monitor!
 From these, we would be unable to cut & paste commands or error messages, unnecessarily slowing down our research on your problem.
-Your sample output does not need at all to “look good”, and we don’t need to know what fancy ssh or terminal software you have: a simple text-based cut & paste directly into the mail or ticket is the best we can work on with.
+Your sample output does not need at all to “look good”, and we don’t need to know what fancy ssh or terminal software you have: a simple text-based cut & paste directly into the mail/ticket or into a separate attached text file is the best we can work with.

 New problem – new LRZ Service Request